luccareinehr/oscar/README.md

 structure comes from a control map, not from the model's imagination.
 It needs no training dataset, only existing models and control extractors.

+**Model-agnostic conditioning (Nano Banana Pro as an alternative backend).**
+ControlNet itself cannot attach to Nano Banana Pro: it is a trainable network that injects conditioning into an open model's internal denoising layers, which requires the weights and control over the sampling loop.
+Nano Banana Pro is closed and API-only, so there is nothing to hook.
+The goal of this version (condition generation on the input's structure, not the model's imagination) is still partly reachable with it, through a different mechanism.
+Nano Banana Pro accepts input images, so the same control maps extracted above (depth, line/edge, optionally segmentation) can be passed as **reference images** alongside the prompt, with instructions to preserve wall positions, floor count, and rooflines and to restyle only materials and light.
+This is **soft guidance, not a hard lock**: there is no control-strength dial forcing fidelity, so it can still drift on difficult geometry.
+Expected fidelity ranking: text only (versions 1 and 2) < Nano Banana Pro with reference maps < open model with true ControlNet.

+The design consequence is to keep the pipeline **model-agnostic at the control-extraction step**: extract the maps once, then route to either backend.
+Use Nano Banana Pro with the maps as references when base aesthetics matter most and no servers are wanted; use an open model with true ControlNet when a specific drawing needs a hard geometry lock.
+(Confirm Nano Banana Pro's current multi-image reference behavior against Google's live API docs before relying on it; the image-input features change quickly.)

+**Are the open models good enough?** For open-ended generation Nano Banana Pro is generally ahead (prompt understanding, fewer artifacts, less fiddling), but this task is geometry-preserving restyling, where an open model with ControlNet can win on the axis that matters because it provides the hard lock Nano Banana Pro lacks.
+FLUX.1 is close to commercial quality and is the first open model worth benchmarking; SDXL is a step behind aesthetically but has the most mature ControlNet ecosystem, so its conditioning is the most reliable.
+The sober, restrained look this app targets also plays to a control-conditioned pipeline rather than the flashy photorealism where Nano Banana Pro pulls ahead.
+The honest answer is to measure it: a small bake-off on about five real input images (sketch, CAD viewport, existing render), run through Nano Banana Pro (prompt only), FLUX with ControlNet, and SDXL with ControlNet, scored on two separate axes, **geometry fidelity** (did walls, floors, and rooflines survive) and **aesthetic restraint** (sober versus slop).
+This folds into the version 1 step of testing on real images.

 **Where it runs.** Unlike versions 1 and 2, this requires real GPU inference:
 - **Local**, on a good machine.
 An Apple Silicon Mac runs ComfyUI through PyTorch MPS (slower than NVIDIA but workable for testing).
 Free and private.